pooty3/tp/docs/UserGuide.md

 **:bulb: Tips for first time users**<br>

 If this is your first time using **HairStyleX**, you might notice that this application is pre-filled with sample data.
-To delete all data, use the `clear` command as stated below.
+To delete all data, use the `clear` command as [elaborated below](#412-clearing-all-entries--clear).

 </div>